-The Company has applied a similar aggregation to the vascular access service centers in its vascular access reporting unit, to the physician practices in its physician services and direct primary care reporting units, and to the dialysis centers within each international reporting unit.
+The Company has applied a similar aggregation to the vascular access service centers in its vascular access reporting unit, to the physician practices in its physician services reporting unit, to the dialysis centers within each international reporting unit, and to the non-dialysis healthcare businesses within each international region.
 For the Company's other operating segments, discrete business components below the operating segment level constitute individual reporting units.